hummy123/Functional-Piece-Table/README.md

 # Purely Functional Piece Table in F#

-## Deprecation notice
+## 🛑 Deprecation notice

-This repository has been deprecated (in favour of a Rope implementation)[https://github.com/hummy123/FSharp-Rope] that is both simpler and more performant.
+This repository has been deprecated [in favour of a Rope implementation](https://github.com/hummy123/FSharp-Rope) that is both simpler and more performant.

 ## Introduction